-Negar Ashtari Abay is a program officer for USIP’s Women, Peace & Security team.
+Negar Ashtari Abay is a senior program officer for USIP’s Women, Peace & Security team.
 In this role, she conducts research, develops tools and facilitates trainings on gender inclusion in peacebuilding.
 She also serves as a project design specialist providing technical assistance to programs across the Institute on integrating gender analysis in project design, monitoring and evaluation.

 Dr. Abay’s previous experience includes working for the U.S. Baha’i Office of Public Affairs, where she served as the representative for gender equality and the economic justice discourse officer.
 In this role, she was an active member and an executive committee vice-chair for the U.S. Civil Society Working Group on Women, Peace and Security.
 Dr. Abay has also worked on girls’ education with the Center for Universal Education at the Brookings Institution, on the role of religion and science in advancing gender equality with the Institute for Studies in Global Prosperity, on women’s rights, public health and preventing violent extremism with the Nigerian development Policy Research Center, and on U.S. gender-based immigration policy and legal services for immigrant women at the Tahirih Justice Center.